postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 If you've set up [two-factor authentication](#setting-up-two-factor-authentication), Postman will prompt you to enter the verification code from your authenticator app and select **Verify**.

 > If you've lost access to your device and can't access your authenticator app, select **Use a recovery code**.
-If you've lost your recovery codes, contact [Postman support](https://support.postman.com/hc/en-us) for help.
+If you've lost your recovery codes, [email Postman support](mailto:help@postman.com) from a registered email address for help.

 After you sign in, you will be redirected back to the Postman desktop app.